Paulo Negro MD, PhD

 A look at Dr. Negro’s education and experience

 Patients at Kolmac benefit from Dr. Negro’s extensive training and education.
 Our Chief Medical Officer earned his MD and PhD from the University of São Paulo.
-He completed his residency in Psychiatry at the University of Texas, San Antonio and the University of São Paulo.
+Paulo Negro MD completed his residency in Psychiatry at the University of Texas, San Antonio and the University of São Paulo.
 He then completed his fellowship in Clinical Neuroendocrinology Research at the Intramural Research Program-NIMH, NIH in Bethesda, Maryland.

 Before coming to Kolmac, Dr. Negro was the Medical Director for Behavioral Health at Suburban Hospital in Maryland.
 In that role, he coordinated research between the hospital and NIH.
 He oversaw all psychiatric services at the hospital.

 His background makes him well prepared to address psychiatric problems associated with addiction, including difficult-to-treat depression, anxiety and other conditions.
-He has ample experience with patients discontinuing benzodiazepines, particularly after long-term use.
+Paulo Negro MD has ample experience with patients discontinuing benzodiazepines, particularly after long-term use.

-Dr. Negro believes that addiction treatment is the key to freedom
+Paulo Negro MD believes that addiction treatment is the key to freedom

 Dr. Negro is well known for his sunny disposition.
 His nondogmatic and easily accessible approach makes him popular among members of the Kolmac team and the patients who are striving for recovery.
 He combines the science of addiction with exceptional clinical care.
 He is the key person integrating best psychiatric care practices with thoughtful psychological and medication approaches to addiction treatment.

 “Recovery is not a matter of simply feeling better.
 Recovery is to regain freedom of choice.
 This is the powerful gift of treatment,” he explains.

 Paulo Negro MD is also a published author, avid researcher and respected professor